nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## UNIMods
 ![Unimods](./resources/UnimodsLogo.png)

-**UNIMods** is a light-weight Command Line Interface (CLI) Application that provides a means for students to plan for their academic journey in NUS.
-This guide details the implementation design and architecture that Unimods was built upon.
+**UniMods** is a light-weight Command Line Interface (CLI) Application that provides a means for students to plan for their academic journey in NUS.
+This guide details the implementation design and architecture that UniMods was built upon.

 ## Contents